janwilmake/dorm-xlogin/README.md

-This is a template, made from first principles, for:
+This is a template (under 5k tokens in size), made from first principles, for:

 - Secure login via X OAuth
 - User managment via dorm (powered by [outerbase](https://outerbase.com))